Azure/azure-powershell/src/Resources/Policy.Autorest/docs/New-AzPolicyDefinition.md

 # New-AzPolicyDefinition

 ## SYNOPSIS
-Creates or updates a policy definition.
+This operation Create a policy definition in the given subscription with the given name.

 ## SYNTAX